 Secondly all those vaccines have definitely done damage to her health, her very DNA in fact.
 I know I may not be able to entirely detoxify her body entirely but I am ever hopeful.

 When she first got here, she was of course very sweet and friendly.
 But she seemed so exhausted and not just from the summer heat.
 Her eyes lit up when she was the futon and chair we have on the patio for the dogs – whatever dogs grace our home.
 She “asked” with her eyes to get on that furniture and I said yes.
 She slept an awful lot when she first got here.
 I brushed her daily trying to get that awful, dried, brittle fur off of her – she hadn’t been brushed in a very, very long time.
 That first week I also gave her a bath which she appreciated after the fact 😉

 Schatzie was also much lighter as far as weight when we first got her.
-She felt so like I could lift her up – no density to her body structure, more frail in other words.
+She felt so light I could lift her up – no density to her body structure, more frail in other words.
 But since she has been switched to a raw diet several things have changed about her:

-1. Her poop was awful at first of course – and she would have diarrhea and sometimes vomit as is common when a dog is first switched to a raw diet.
+1. Her poop was awful at first of course – and she would have diarrhea and sometimes have foamy vomit as is common when a dog is first switched to a raw diet.
 Her body was ridding itself of toxins and she was getting her “carnivore on“.

 2. Her coat was so course and rough it wasn’t “pet-able” and this dog was desperate for love and attention.
 I gave it to her anyway because I knew she needed it and I just fell in love with her from the getgo – just like I did King.